Holly-Transport/goods-template/docs/7-work-plan.md

 #### 1a Existing Global and Pilot Country Data

-As a first step, the Lab team will explore options to curate a hosted collection of relevant datasets (both from the Water Data Portal and from new sources), including but not limited to:
+As a first step, the team will explore options to curate a hosted collection of relevant datasets (both from the Water Data Portal and from new sources), including but not limited to:

 * Spatial population and demographics